Siamese Neural Network for Label-Efficient Critical Phenomena Prediction in 3D Percolation Models: Results

 In the three-dimensional site percolation model, an anchor probability of $p_a = 0.47$ was selected as the reference for similarity evaluation.The similarity computed by the SNN for various system sizes is shown in Figure~\ref{3dsite}(a).

 The results indicate that the similarity curve remains relatively stable in the intervals $[0, 0.2]$ and $[0.4, 1]$, but exhibits a sharp rise within $[0.2, 0.4]$.
 This interval is identified as the phase-transition region.
 The critical threshold in the thermodynamic limit, denoted as $p_c^\infty$, was estimated using FSS, as shown in Figure~\ref{3dsite}(b).
 Similarly, for the three-dimensional bond percolation model with an anchor probability of $p_a = 0.12$, the similarity curves and the estimated threshold $p_c^\infty$ are presented in Figures~\ref{3dsite}(d) and \ref{3dsite}(e), respectively.
-For both site and bond percolation models, the predicted critical thresholds are in good agreement with the theoretical values \cite{deng2005monte,stauffer2018introduction}.
+For both site and bond percolation models, our estimated critical thresholds are consistent with standard theoretical values within statistical uncertainty at the percent level.
+While this precision does not match the state-of-the-art Monte Carlo results (which reach up to six decimal places), it confirms that the SNN successfully captures the correct critical physics from limited samples.
+This supports the validity of the proposed framework as a methodological proof-of-concept.

 To assess the impact of anchor selection on prediction accuracy, multiple anchors were chosen from non-critical (non-phase-transition) regions for evaluation (see Tables~\ref{3dsitepc} and \ref{3dbondpc}).

-The critical thresholds summarized in the table indicate that variations in anchor selection have only a minor effect on prediction accuracy, demonstrating the robustness of the model.
+The critical thresholds summarized in the tables indicate that variations in anchor selection have only a minor effect on prediction accuracy, demonstrating the robustness of the model.
 On the other hand, slight fluctuations in the estimated critical threshold across system sizes are observed, likely due to finite-size effects, in accordance with the expectations of FSS theory.
-It is important to note that all selected anchors are deliberately positioned away from the critical threshold to avoid the emergence of spiking behavior, as illustrated in Figures~\ref{3dsite}(e) and \ref{3dsite}(f).
-Interestingly, the appearance of such spikes near $p_c$ also provides a useful indicator for estimating the width of the phase-transition region.